Oh, that dreaded moment when you open the fridge to grab an egg and realize: “I can’t remember when I bought this!”

 Eggs are packed with nutritional benefits, including lots of protein and B12.
 However, eating an off egg isn’t worth it – rotten eggs can cause Salmonella poisoning.
-If you have any of the symptoms of Salmonella poisoning after eating an egg, go to your doctor immediately.
+If you have any symptoms of Salmonella poisoning after eating an egg, go to your doctor immediately.

 How To Tell If An Egg Has Gone Bad

-The easiest method to tell if your eggs have gone bad is to check the expiration, best before, or sell-by dates on the carton.
+The easiest method to tell if your eggs have gone bad is to check the expiration, best-before, or sell-by dates on the carton.

 Best before dates indicate when you should eat the eggs by to benefit from their optimum nutritional value and to ensure you have no unexpected problems.

 Expiration dates refer to the final date the eggs can be eaten.
 Although people say it’s fine to eat eggs after their expiration date, do so at your own risk!

 You can also look for the pack date, which is represented as a Julian date, where every day of the year is chronologically represented by a number from 1-365.
 If you’re within 21-30 days from the pack date, your eggs should be okay.

 There are also some easy-to-spot telltale signs that your eggs have gone bad.
 Look for slimy shells, which suggest bacteria festering, and powder surrounding your egg, as this can be a sign of mold.

 Once you’ve cracked your egg open, any unusual colors – like pink, blue, or green – and your egg should go straight in the bin.